akmfelix/Orchestrating-Data-Pipelines/Airflow.md

 What view is best to get the history of the states of your DAG Runs and Tasks?
 * Grid

+## Hook
+With a Hook you can interact with many tools.\
+\
+Let's imagine that you have the operator and you want to execute a SQL request to a PostgreSQL database.
+With the postgres operator, you can execute a SQL request, but behind the scene a postgres HOOK is used and the goal of the Postgres hook is to obstruct all the complexity of interacting with a Postgres database.\
+\
+So keep in mind, whenever you interact with an external tool or an external service, you have a Hook behind the scene that abstracts the complexity of interacting with that tool or service.
+You have the attributes hook, you have the postgres hook, you have the MySQL hook and the list goes on.\
+\
+I strongly advise you to always take a look at the hook as you may have access to some methods that you don't have access to from the operator.\
+\
+A hook allows you to easily interact with an external tool or an external service.

 ### Task
 create_table -> is_api_available -> extract_user -> process_user -> store_user
 ~~~